Accretion properties of X-ray AGN: Evidence for radiation-regulated obscuration with redshift-dependent host galaxy contribution: Introduction

-In this paper, we expand for the first time the results above to higher redshift to explore if the trends between obscuration and Eddington ratio established in the local Universe persist to earlier cosmic times during the peak of the accretion history of the Universe \citep[redshfits $z\approx1-3$,][]{Ueda_2014, Aird_2015}.
-We adopt the specific accretion-rate \citep[SAR,] []{Bongiorno_2012, Aird_2012}, i.e. the ratio between AGN X-ray luminosity and stellar mass of the host galaxy, as a proxy of the Eddington ratio.
-This is because the direct determination of black hole masses (and hence Eddington ratios) for obscured AGN outside the local Universe (e.g. via measurements of the velocity dispersion of the host galaxy bulge), is challenging and expensive in observing resources.
 We also use X-ray surveys to define the parent AGN sample used in the analysis.
 This is because X-ray observations (i) provide a handle on the line-of-sight obscuration to the active SMBHs (parametrised by the atomic hydrogen column density $N_{\rm H}$) and (ii) have a selection function that can be accurately quantified, thereby allowing inference on the demographics of the underlying population from an observed X-ray AGN sample \cite{Brandt_2015}.
 Our analysis also measures the incidence of AGN in galaxies as a function of obscuration.
 For this exercise, we infer from the observations the specific accretion rate distribution (SARD) of AGN, which measures the probability of a galaxy hosting an active black hole of a given SAR.
 This analysis step extends previous works on the overall SARD of the AGN population \citep[][]{Aird_2012, Bongiorno_2012, Georgakakis_2017b, Aird_2018} that do not discriminate between systems with different levels of line-of-sight obscuration.
 Section\,\ref{Sec:Data_reduc} describes the X-ray surveys and the multi-wavelength data used in this work.
 Section\,\ref{sec:Analysis} discusses the analyses of the observations to derive line-of-sight obscuration levels and galaxy stellar masses and infer the AGN incidences.
 We present our results in Section\,\ref{Sec:Results} and show how the SARD evolves with redshift and obscuration.
 In Section \ref{Sec:Discussion}, we discuss the implications of our results on the fueling mechanisms of SMBHs and their evolution.
 Finally, our findings are summarized in Section\,\ref{Sec:Summary}.
 Throughout the paper, we adopt the following cosmological parameters: $H_0 = 70$\,km\,s$^{-1}$\,Mpc$^{-1}$, $\Omega_{\rm M}=0.3$ and $\Omega_{\rm \Lambda}=0.7$.